ANA, Japan’s largest airline, invited us to review their Business Class flight from London to Tokyo Haneda.

 This was my bed in fully flat mode.
 It was very comfortable and I did appreciate the mattress topper and thick duvet.

-I will cover the food and drink in Part 2.
+I will cover the food and drink in Part 2 of my ANA business class review.
 Roughly two hours after take off the trays were cleared away and the lights dimmed.

 On the flight back to London I had a ‘window’ seat: